 Of course, I realized that I can’t do it as well as they can because they’ve got a budget.
 I don’t have that kinda budget.
 Even though I owned my own business in Albany, Georgia, I didn’t have that kind of money to invest in something that had no return… my wife would shoot me!

 So in early 2010, I built the helm and navigation console myself.
+I ordered a carport from a place similar to Tassie Sheds Devonport and got to work.
 I measured up my double-wide carport, and finished constructing our first bridge set with the help of two of my friends, Ricky Thompson and Van Buchanan (we were all Little League coaches).
 It took us about four months, and I might have spent $1,500 total on that first bridge.
 We said, “Okay, we’re gonna do with a 22 and a half foot wide bridge.”
 It doesn’t look as big as Farragut’s bridge or Exeter’s bridge, but it looked pretty good, and we were pleased.
 We shot almost all of the first season in that carport, along with a few other locations, including a swamp!
 Swamps are wonderful.

 JONATHAN: So it’s now 2010, you’ve got a homemade bridge set in your carport, you’re parking your cars on the street, and you want to film your first episode…